Firmware Upgrade Tips¶

 Before starting the firmware upgrade, it may be necessary to stop, disable, or uninstall extra packages such as Meshchat, snmp, and tunneling.
 The goal of this step is to keep those processes from using RAM memory and to free as much RAM as possible before the upgrade.
-Rebooting the node before beginning the upgrade will ensure that RAM utilization is at a minimum.
+Rebooting the node will ensure that its RAM utilization is at a minimum.

-wifi downto free the memory used by this driver.
+wifi downyou can free the memory used by this driver.

 - Tips for legacy nodes with low memory (32mb)

-Legacy equipment with only 32mb of memory may require more effort to upgrade as the footprint of firmware images continues to grow.
+Legacy equipment with only 32mb of memory will become more difficult to upgrade as the footprint of firmware images continues to grow.
 Be sure not to use these types of devices at sites which are difficult to access.
 The sysupgrade process needs around 10mb of free memory to succeed.